 Hit me with any questions you may have.
 And watch this space for the story to unfold.

-Want to run sales better sales calls and sell more high-ticket services?
+Want to sell more high-ticket services?

 I’ve been immersed in the work of Blair Enns of Win Without Pitching.